ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

-Estimates suggest that over 800M professionals author spreadsheet formulas as part of their work [MODE2017], which is about 50 times the number of software developers world wide [Thib2013].
+Estimates suggest that over 800M professionals author spreadsheet formulas as part of their work [MODE2017], which is about 50 times the number of software developers world wide [THIB2013].

 We categorize
 spreadsheet users as follows:

-- **Calcers** want to evaluate equations.
+- **Novices** want to evaluate equations, but they do not want to think about how to do it.
-  Spreadsheet formulas work well for Calcers since: (a) they can ignore data dependencies;
+  Spreadsheet formulas work well for Novices since: (a) they can ignore data dependencies;
   (b) they can avoid flow control by using
   "copy" and "paste" for iteration;